The random normal matrix model: insertion of a point charge: Introduction and main results

-The minimizer $\sigma=\sigma[Q]$ of this energy, amongst compactly supported Borel probability measures $\mu$, is the well-known Frostman equilibrium measure in external potential $Q$.
+The minimizer $\sigma=\sigma[Q]$ of this energy, among compactly supported Borel probability measures $\mu$, is the equilibrium measure in external potential $Q$.
 The support $S=S[Q]:=\supp\sigma$ is called the \textit{droplet}.
-Assuming some smoothness of $Q$ and the basic growth assumption
+Assuming some smoothness of $Q$ in a neighbourhood of the droplet we ensure that $S$ is compact and $\sigma$ is a probability measure taking the form $d\sigma=\Lap Q\cdot \1_S\, dA.$ In particular we have $\Lap Q\ge 0$ on $S$.
+(We refer to~\cite{ST} as a source for these results; see especially Theorem I.1.3, Theorem II.1.3.
+In our case $Q$ will not be everywhere smooth near the droplet, but merely satisfy a H\"{o}lder condition at the origin, so the remarks about nonsmooth potentials on page 138 are also relevant.)